robszumski/varnish_etcd/README.md

 varnish_etcd
 ============

 Dynamically apply Varnish VCL based on data from etcd.
 Intended to be used on CoreOS from within a container.
+This repository is primarily for the Ruby script, but contains a quick guide as well.

 ## Overview